Muhammad-Sartaj/Machine-learning/README.md

 # Machine-learning
-machine learning algorithms is implemented in this repository
+This repository contain all machine learning algorithms along with datasets for practice you can learn Machine learning in simple and easiest way if you want.